-The university is also approved by the Wisconsin Department of Public Instruction for the certification of teachers in the elementary and secondary schools, and graduate-level licensures in Principal (51), Early Childhood Education (70-777), Director of Instruction (10), Director of Special Education and Pupil Services (80), School Business Administrator (08), Reading Teacher (316), Reading Specialist (17).
-Viterbo University is approved by the Iowa State Board of Education for the K-12 Principal licensure (189) and is approved by the Iowa Board of Educational Examiners to offer the following endorsements: Early Childhood (106), Middle School (182), Reading Teacher (148, 149) and the Reading Specialist (176), and Talented and Gifted (107).
+The university is also approved by the Wisconsin Department of Public Instruction for the certification of teachers in the elementary and secondary schools, and graduate-level licensures in Principal (51), Early Childhood Education (70-777), Director of Instruction (10), Director of Special Education and Pupil Services (80), School Business Administrator (08),), Superintendent (03), Reading Teacher (316), Reading Specialist (17), Cross-categorical Special Education (801) Learning Disabilities (811) and Cognitive Disabilities (810) MC-EA (72) or EA-A (73).

+Viterbo University is approved by the Iowa State Board of Education for the K-12 Principal licensure (189) and is recognized by the Iowa Board of Educational Examiners to offer the following endorsements: Early Childhood (106), Middle School (182, Reading Teacher (148, 149) and the Reading Specialist (176), and Talented and Gifted (107).